NVIDIA/spark-rapids-ml/README.md

 release in public maven repositories, see [rapids-4-spark maven repository](https://mvnrepository.com/artifact/com.nvidia/rapids-4-spark) for release versions.
 In this case, users doesn't need to manually build and install spark-rapids plugin jar by themselves.
 Remember to replace the [dependency](https://github.com/NVIDIA/spark-rapids-ml/blob/branch-22.12/pom.xml#L94-L96) in pom file.

-Users can also use the _release_ version spark-rapids plugin as the dependency if it's already been release in public maven repositories, see [rapids-4-spark maven repository](https://mvnrepository.com/artifact/com.nvidia/rapids-4-spark) for release versions.
-In this case, users doesn't need to manually build and install spark-rapids plugin jar by themselves.
-Remember to replace the [dependency](https://github.com/NVIDIA/spark-rapids-ml/blob/branch-22.06/pom.xml#L93-L97) in pom file.

 _Note_: This module contains both native and Java/Scala code.
 The native library build instructions